christiskatsouris/PredictiveAccuracy/README.md

 ## Predictive Accuracy Testing in Predictive Regression Models

-Description: This R package aims to implement various predictive accuracy statistical methodologies for nested environments of predictive regression models.
+Description: This R package aims to implement predictive accuracy statistical testing for nested environments of predictive regression models.
+Further, extensions of the proposed testing methodology includes the following:

+- Predictive Accuracy Testing in Cross-Sectional Regressions using Lasso-type regularization.
+- Predictive Accuracy and Parameter Instability Testing in Predictive Regressions.

 ## Installation (under development)